Skip to content

 British Airways, London (United Kingdom)

-— Operated flights out of London to Europe, Asia and North America.
+• Operated over 2500 flights from London to Europe, Asia, and North America.

-— Successful emergency landing at Schiphol Airport, Amsterdam in July 2013 after engine fire was caused due to a collision with a bird.
+• Tackled an emergency landing at Schiphol Airport, Amsterdam, in July 2013 after an engine fire.

 July 2008 – May 2009